tayganr/purviewlab/modules/module15.md

     ![New Scan](../images/module15/15.17-sourcetest.png)

-4. Navigate to the Lineage tab, and observe the lineage from SourceTest to DestinationTest via the MoveTest stored procedure.
+4. Navigate to the Lineage tab, and observe the lineage from SourceTest to DestinationTest via the MoveDataTest stored procedure.

     ![New Scan](../images/module15/15.18-lineage.png)